Did you know that our skin is by far the body’s largest organ?

 Another easily biodegradable plant based fibre, Linen is made using the entire flax plant and is often combined with cotton to create a fully biodegradable and soft textile.
 The flax plant requires much less water for its cultivation than cotton, making it a more eco-friendly option.

-Similar to Tencel this textile is made from spinning cellulose from beechwood trees.
+Similar to Tencel this fibre is made from spinning cellulose from beechwood trees.
 Because beechwood trees self-rejuvenate they are considered a sustainable raw material.
 Modal is 50% more water-absorbent than cotton and is silky smooth making good choice of activewear and undergarments manufacturers.

 Sisal (a very coarse fibre used for carpets / rugs)